Duunari2/00000000-99999999-numbers-for-wordlist-attack./README.md

 # 00000000-99999999-numbers-for-wordlist-attack.
 WordList Numbers 0 to 9 with 8 charachers long input.
-WordLists.txt Wordlist.txt rockyou.txt
+WordLists.txt Wordlist.txt rockyou.txt - real output file is numbah.txt when running php code applet.

 Help me upload these files which is in 25mb parts.
 Github does not accept upload these files seprately.